<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=219278401939698&amp;ev=PageView&amp;noscript=1">

 2. Links to Press Releases

-Press release links are easy to find, and that in itself is a reason why Google doesn’t reward your SEO for having them on your website.
-It’s easy enough to write and submit a press release to distribution sites in order to get hundreds of links.
-That's why Google discounts them.
+Press release links are easy to come by, which is why Google doesn't boost your SEO for having them on your site.
+It's simple to write and submit a press release to distribution sites to generate hundreds of links, so Google devalues them.

-Random NoFollow links will also hurt you, so use them sparingly.
-Google can find most footprints, especially if you are not using an automated program.
+Random “nofollow” links will also hurt you, so use them sparingly.
+Google can find most footprints, especially if you’re not using an automated program.

 4. Low-Authority or Questionable Sites